 - A third-world experience caring for the medically underserved at one of many global locations, supported by up to a $2,500 Mayo International Health Program scholarship for travel

 - HIV/AIDS experience at Maricopa Medical Center, Arizona (travel and housing reimbursement provided)

 Mayo Clinic in Rochester, Minnesota, has taken an enthusiastic leadership role in teaching residents, fellows and staff physicians the principles of evidence-based medicine: literature searching, critical appraisal and evidence-based clinical decision-making.

 Through a three-year multidisciplinary curriculum, residents learn these skills and enjoy many opportunities to apply them in clinical practice and educational settings.
 The ability to find, appraise and apply evidence in clinical practice is one of the central themes in our philosophy of medical education.

 The Internal Medicine Residency offers unique opportunities for learning systems-based practice, quality improvement and patient safety.
 Residents participate in a longitudinal curriculum through which they design and implement their own quality improvement projects.
 Our goal is to give every resident the opportunity to innovate and improve patient care at Mayo.

 Faculty development in clinical teaching

 One of the visions of the Internal Medicine Residency is to set a national standard of excellence for faculty development in clinical teaching in line with the mission to provide the best clinical training for our residents in the Mayo Model of Care.
-Third-year residents are mentored in developing skills in clinical teaching during a Senior Medical Resident Teaching (SMR-T) rotation.
+Over our three-year teaching curriculum, residents are mentored in developing skills in clinical teaching during the Enhancing Learning in Medicine (ELM) rotation.